Increase to empty property charges from 1 April 2019 to 200%

 My property has just become unoccupied will I have to pay the levy?

 It depends.
-If you have lived in your property for more than 3 months then the levy will not apply until the property has been unoccupied for 12 months or up to 2 years if marketed for sale or rent.
+If you have lived in your property for more than 3 months then the levy will not apply until the property has been unoccupied for 12 months or up to 2 years if the specific criteria apply .
 If you have lived in the property for less than 3 months then the property is still considered unoccupied for this period and taken into account when calculating the 12 month empty period of a property and a levy may apply.

 I have just bought a property that has been empty for more than 12 months.
 Do I have to pay the levy?

 The empty period is calculated from the date the property was last occupied regardless of ownership.
-As a new owner you can apply for a 50% discount for 6 months followed by a 10% discount for 6 Months before the levy will apply.
+As a new owner you can apply for a 50% discount for 6 months followed by a 10% discount for 6 Months (or up to 24 months if specific criteria apply) before the levy will apply.

 I own a Second Home.
 Do I have to pay the levy?